 If reading this has made you feel uncomfortable, the above probably applies to you.
 Uncomfortable is good.
 You might be uncomfortable now, for a second, as you examine where you fit into the system, or where you actively feed into it (whether that be unconsciously or not).
 This discomfort, is what WOC carry around in ALL situations.
 We’d prefer if you’d stop claiming a false sisterhood, and actually created one where we can all thrive.
-If you’re in the space, and you have a public platform and influence – you should be using it to uplift voices of those who don’t have the same privilege as you, one based on aesthetic, femininity and skin colour.
+If you’re in this space, and you have a public platform and influence – you should be using it to uplift voices of those who don’t have the same privilege as you, one based on aesthetic, femininity and skin colour.
 Someone who may not have access to the same resources or have had the same opportunities that you’ve had.

 I am so over this.
 As a brown, working class, heterosexual, able-bodied, cisgender woman; if I can identify and examine my own privilege, well hun, so can you.
 We are tired of waiting for the ball to drop, for you to see the bigger picture.
 To see us.
 Stop romanticising, glamourizing and sexualising reproductive conditions.
 Stop hijacking the narrative to promote your own social media presence.
 Stop acting like the gatekeeper for these conditions.
 Just stop.